prysmaticlabs/documentation/docs/configure-prysm/configure-fee-recipient.md

 <img style={{maxWidth: 700 + 'px'}} src={FeeRecipientPng} />

-Your fee recipient wallet address can also be set through the <a href='/prysm-usage/web-interface'>Web UI</a> dashboard.
-The Web UI uses the <a href='/how-prysm-works/keymanager-api'>Key Manager APIs</a> to set the fee recipient.
+Your fee recipient wallet address can also be set through the [Web UI](/monitoring-alerts-metrics/prysm-web-ui.md) dashboard.
+The Web UI uses the [Key Manager APIs](/apis/keymanager-api.md) to set the fee recipient.

 ## Frequently asked questions